 Planting and transplanting work

-Bulbs can also be planted in autumn so that their flowers germinate from the soil at the right time in spring to delight you with their blaze of colour.
+Bulbs can also be planted in autumn so their flowers germinate from the soil at the right time in spring to delight you with their blaze of colour.
 The right position is crucial for the heralders of spring to thrive and flower.
-Most like fresh, moist soil in spring, but in summer, during their dormant period, the soil can be dry and porous.
+Most like fresh, moist soil in spring, but during their dormant period in summer the soil can be dry and porous.
 Bulbs should be planted in the ground at a depth of two to three times their height.
 The GARDENA bulb planter provides an easy way of making a sufficiently large and deep hole.
 You then place the bulbs in the ground with their tip facing upwards, cover them with the soil from the planter, and press down.

 Cutting herbaceous perennials, bushes and shrubs

 When shrubs go yellow, their stems bend towards the ground or they start to go to seed, it is time to cut them down.
 This is because the plants are now drawing their sap back to their roots.
 If they are not cut down, they may decay.

 Bushes and shrubs can be cut to approximately a quarter of their size.
 This can, however, vary according to the type of bush or shrub.
 You can usually find more information about this from plant labels or your local garden centre.